kasmith/CCMLD-Surprise/exercises/prob3_occlusion.md

 # Problem 3: Dealing with occlusion

 So far, the path of the ball has been fully observable.
+Let's check out some cases where the ball moves under an occluder.
+And maybe something happens.
+Check out the observations below, along with `path3b` through `path3e`.
+Then think about what parts of the model need to change to account for this occlusion

 ```javascript
 var world = ballworld.worlds['occluded']